Code-Institute-Submissions/https-github.com-xz3t-milestone-2/README.md

 -   ### User stories

-        1. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+     1. As a First Time Visitor, I want to :
+        *  be able to easily navigate throughout the site
+        *  have all content accessible through the menu without the need to use the browser back button
+        *  have an interactive experience with the content

-        2. As a Returning Visitor, I want to be able to have access to enough content that will keep me playing for a longer period.
+     2. As a Returning Visitor, I want to :
+        *  be able to have access to enough content that will keep me engaged for a longer period

 -   ### Design
     -   #### Color Scheme
-        -   Colors used for text are b&w on b&w and sephia backgrounds to have a vintage theme, buttons are colorful for contrast.
+        -   Colors used for text are b&w on b&w and Sephia backgrounds to have a vintage theme, buttons are colorful for contrast.
     -   #### Typography
         -   The Lato with a fallback to Sans Serif font is used on the whole website.
     -   #### Imagery
-        -   Images used are representative of the Morse Code theme and are black and white/ sephia effects.
+        -   Images used are representative of the Morse Code theme and are black and white/ Sephia effects.
+        -   Black morse code image added and positioned on black and white parallax image to accentuate the effect and it's not intended to be visible and clear.

 *   ### Wireframes